 Do not buy muffins.

-Once you have a basic muffin recipe like my Banana Muffins and understand how to modify it, a batch of muffins can be mixed and in the oven in five minutes.
+Once you have a go-to for basic muffins like my Banana Muffin Recipe and understand how to modify it, a batch of muffins can be mixed and in the oven in five minutes.

 Jam, jelly and preserves of all kinds

 My friend Cari has a recipe for Grape Jelly.